-Due to the concerns of the spread of the Coronavirus, the LCJM is temporarily closed to the public until further notice.
-You may contact us through email (email@example.com) or click on our "Visit" tab to schedule a virtual tour.
+LCJM has developed a virtual tour experience for visitors who are unable to travel to the museum.
+You may contact us through email (firstname.lastname@example.org) or click on our "Visit" tab to schedule a virtual tour.

 Wednesdays: 11:00 AM - 3:00 PM

 Fridays: 11:00 AM - 3:00 PM

 Contact the Museum to plan a group visit outside of these advertised hours or schedule a tour through our "Tours" page under the "Visit" tab.